-Miriam talks about Aboriginal cultural rights under the Charter of Human Rights and Responsibilities.
+Miriam talks about First Nations cultural rights under the Charter of Human Rights and Responsibilities.
 We explain how the Equal Opportunity Act and Charter of Human Rights and Responsibilities relate to her situation, and how the Commission can help people who have a similar experience.

 "I was put on a 'compulsory treatment order'.
 It meant the hospital could give me whatever treatment they wanted, even if I didn’t want it.
 But even when you’re getting treatment like that, you still have rights."

 “When I look back on it, the hospital should have told me more about my rights.
 The Charter of Human Rights and Responsibilities in Victoria covers Aboriginal cultural rights specifically, so the hospital should have put me in touch with an Aboriginal or Koori mental health worker.
 That didn’t happen.

 They should’ve also allowed me to get in touch with my Aunty Sally.
 She always looks after me when I’m doing it tough.
 But the nurses ignored my request and, instead of helping me, just gave me more medication if I got angry.
 I felt so disconnected in there, away from my family and anyone I knew – the people that know me best.
 You need people around you that you can trust when you’re in meetings having to make decisions about your health.

 Once I was out, my family encouraged me to contact the Commission.
 I wanted the hospital and the nurses to realise what they could have done to help me and how they could help other First Nations people.
 With my permission, the Commission contacted the hospital.
 I got my Aunty to come to the meeting with them, and we talked to a manager from the hospital about how I’d felt.
 The hospital apologised and agreed to make some changes so they could better help other First Nations people in their care.”